-How To Clear History On iPhone (The BEST Way)
+How To Clear Browsing History On iPhone (2023 Guide)

-If you’re asked what on our iPhone reveals the most about us, you’d probably say the pictures stored on the device, or maybe your emails or messages.
+If asked what on our iPhone reveals the most about us, we’d probably say the pictures stored on the device, or maybe our emails or messages.
 And while those are all right answers, there is one other thing that stores a ton of personal information about us on our iPhone: the Safari web browser.

 That’s because Safari, like other web browsers, keeps a history of the websites we visit and the searches we perform.
-That history could give a third-party a good idea of what’s on our mind.
+That history could give a third party a good idea of what’s on our minds.
 For example, are we going to websites with information about a certain disease?
 It could mean we have that disease.

-As you can now see, Safari can give away a ton of data about us.
+Safari can give away a ton of data about us.
 That’s why you should regularly clear its history, so prying eyes that have access to your phone (like a nosey spouse) can’t see everything you’ve done online.
-Keep in mind if you use incognito mode in your browser all the time you won’t have a history to clear, although your data will still be stored by Apple and Google.
+Keep in mind if you use incognito mode in your browser all the time you won’t have a history to clear, although your data will still be stored by websites and companies like Google.

 Option #1: Clear Your iPhone History Using The Safari App

 There are actually multiple ways to clear your iPhone’s Safari history.
-At least in iOS 13, so make sure your iPhone is running the latest version of the OS–it’s got a TON of great features.
-The first is the most direct: learning your history from within the app itself.
+The first is the most direct: clearing your history from within the app itself.
 Here’s how:

-- In the pop-up screen, you’ll see three tabs: Bookmarks, Reading List, and History.
-Tap the History tab.
+3. In the pop-up screen, you’ll see three tabs: Bookmarks, Reading List, and History.
+Tap the History tab (the clock icon).

 Once you’ve done this your Safari browsing history has been deleted from your iPhone.